-Stevie J’s Defamation Lawsuit Against Joseline Hernandez Dropped – ‘Love & Hip Hop Atlanta’ Star Wants A Truce For The Sake Of Bonnie Bella
+Stevie J’s Defamation Lawsuit Against Joseline Hernandez Dropped — ‘Love & Hip Hop Atlanta’ Star Wants A Truce For The Sake Of Bonnie Bella

 A photo posted by Stevie J. (@hitmansteviej_1) on

-Well, Stevie and Joseline have reconciled, changed their mind and reconciled again since she took to Twitter to make those really jaw-dropping claims among others like the time when she took a lie detector test to “prove” that Stevie was gay and that he had some pretty kinky preferences when it came to adult movies.
+Stevie and Joseline have reconciled, changed their mind, and reconciled again since she took to Twitter to make those jaw-dropping claims, among others, like the time when she took a lie detector test to “prove” that Stevie was gay and that he had some pretty kinky preferences when it came to adult movies.

-That’s all in the past though and now Stevie J wants to just forget it all and move on.
-It seems that the birth of Bonnie Bella changed him and much like the way he gets along with Eva’s mom Mimi Faust, Stevie J would really like to let bygones be bygones and co-parent with Joseline Hernandez.
-There’s still no word if she ever was forced to have a psych evaluation or a drug test, as Stevie also petitioned the court to enforce.
+Now that’s all in the past, and now Stevie J wants to just forget it all and move on.
+It seems that the birth of Bonnie Bella changed him and much like the way he gets along with Eva’s mom, Mimi Faust, Stevie J would really like to let bygones be bygones and co-parent with Joseline Hernandez.
+There’s still no word if she was ever forced to have a psych evaluation or a drug test, as Stevie also petitioned the court to enforce.

 A photo posted by Stevie J. (@hitmansteviej_1) on

-Stevie J and Joseline Hernandez haven’t been spotted together since the birth of Bonnie Bella but they’ve both been posting plenty of baby pictures.
-So far all the photos have been a tease though and Bonnie Bella’s face has been hidden from the camera.
-We’ll probably see the what their newborn looks like when Joseline’s delivery special airs on VH1.
-It seems that should be coming up soon.
+Stevie J and Joseline Hernandez haven’t been spotted together since the birth of Bonnie Bella, but they’ve both been posting plenty of baby pictures.
+So far, all the photos have been a tease, and Bonnie Bella’s face has been hidden from the camera.
+We’ll probably see what their newborn looks like when Joseline’s delivery special airs on VH1, which should be coming up soon.

 My daughter went to work with me yesterday #lifestyle